10 Incredible Health Tips for Women

 2. Go for a Walk

 Most doctors recommend at least 30 minutes of physical activity each day.
-Did you know that exercise will not only help you to lose or maintain weight but can help slower the aging process as well?
+Did you know that exercise will not only help you to lose or maintain weight but can help slow the ageing process as well?
 Stress is a terrible thing and getting some exercise will help you to maintain a healthier metabolism while remaining relaxed and focused.

 3. Take Care of Your Eyes